tm-dd/RPiPC/README.md

 Optional to use AirPlay, install the AirPlay Server:

-    Install the AirPlay server with the instructions from: https://github.com/FD-/RPiPlay
+    Install the AirPlay server with the instructions from https://github.com/FD-/RPiPlay .

 Optional settings: